 My name is Kyle Hornby and I am a Family Dentist in Kitchener-Waterloo, ON.
 Every week, I publish a few articles to help raise the bar on oral health info available to the general public.
 I believe that if people know more, they can achieve better health and spend less time and money on treatment.
-Today, I’d like to discuss Holistic Dentistry so that you can better understand this growing movement in Dentistry.
+For many people, they feel that their best Dental care will come from a Family Dentist with a Holistic approach to Dentistry.
+So today, I'd like to discuss Holistic Dentistry so that you can better understand this growing movement in Dentistry.

 The term holistic in a medical sense describes care that is:

 characterized by the treatment of the whole person, taking into account mental and social factors, rather than just the symptoms of a disease.

 The more general definition of the word focuses on the proper understanding of a given thing in its entirety.
 Holistic refers to an understanding of how interconnections between smaller components interact to produce a given thing or living being.
 Taking a holistic approach to Dentistry means focusing on the whole patient.
 If they develop a cavity, the holistic Dentist tries to learn about the patients diet, their saliva flow, how they brush their teeth and for how long.
 In short, the holistic practitioner is a detective.

 If the holistic Dentist can figure out what imbalance led to tooth decay, they talk to their patient about how to prevent future instances of oral disease.
 A holistic Dentist is always working toward a solution or a preventive approach.
 Simply repairing a cavity is only a small part of what they do.

 A holistic dentist may also focus on materials used in dental treatment.
 They may advocate against the use of fluoride or metal fillings.
 They will often try to take the most natural approach to treatment that is possible.